To-jak/statistical-learning-practical-work/knn-algorithm-implementation/README.md

 # KNN-algorithm-implementation
-[2019]  Simple implementation of the K-NN working with two datasets
+Simple implementation of the K-NN working with two datasets.